dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

 #### Caveat

 One of the drawbacks with this method is that you can't anymore just hit the `T` key in Figma (or whatever other software you are using) and start typing some text.
 Instead, you have to get used to picking your font container from the list of Components. ¯/\_(ツ)_/¯

 ![Figma list of Font components](../../assets/images/../../../assets/images/Writings/Grid/font-caveat.png)

 ### 3. Same shit, different components

 Well, this is lovely, but it's only about typography.
 How about all these other cases with icons and buttons.
-What about cards components, images, dividers and all the rest?!
+What about cards components, images, dividers, and all the rest?!

 These are great questions!
 However, if your fonts are correctly set up, 90% of the work is already done, really!
 Let's have a look.